 Yes.
 Everyone should take the July 2019 LSAT.
 Everyone.
 Why?
 Two reasons.

 First, for the July 2019 LSAT (and the July test alone), you can do something unheard of in the LSAT world—you can see your score before you decide whether to keep or to cancel.

 Yes, you heard that right.
-If you take the July 2019 LSAT, the one where half the test-takers will be given a digital LSAT and the other half will be given a paper LSAT, you will get your score back first and then have a full five days to decide whether it’s a score you want to keep.
+If you take the July 2019 LSAT, the one where half the test-takers will be given a digital LSAT and the other half will be given a paper LSAT, you will get your score back first and then have a full week to decide whether it’s a score you want to keep.

 If You’re Planning on Taking the June 2019 LSAT, Retake the LSAT in July

 How many of us really have our best day on test day?
 Maybe it’s nerves, or maybe the unfamiliarity of the testing environment, but many test-takers experience a test-day dip.

 Consider this, though: Along with your actual LSAT score, LSAC reports what they call a score band.
 The score band is a range of scores intended to estimate what you’re truly capable of—typically a 7-point range, with your actual score falling smack in the middle.
 So if you get a 152, they think that on your worst day, you could’ve scored a 149, but on your best day, you could’ve scored a 155.

 Well, if that’s the case, why not go for that 155 in July?
 Since you can cancel your score if it doesn’t top your first one, you’ve got nothing to lose by trying.
 Yes, you’ll have to pay another $190 test fee.
 But for what you could gain in scholarships by increasing your score by even a couple points, it’s worth it.

 If You’re Planning on Taking a Later LSAT, Make the July 2019 LSAT Your Dry Run